5 Smart Scale To Help Speed Weight Loss

 Sometimes, the balance tips far enough to "hate" that I quit weighing myself altogether.
 While I've never thrown out my scale entirely, I have gone for months at a time without stepping on one, and I generally feel good about that decision.
 (After all, a scale isn't the only way to tell if you're losing weight.)
 But there's something to be said for more frequent weigh-ins, especially when you're looking to shed some pounds, science says.
-In a study presented at the Obesity Society's annual conference this year, people who stepped on a scale about four times a week tended to lose the most weight.
+In a study presented at the Obesity Society's annual conference this year by researchers at Retrofit, people who stepped on a scale about four times a week tended to lose the most weight.

 What's more, these days scales can tell you way more than your weight.
 The latest models of smart scales offer up info about your heart health, your body fat, even the weather outside in addition to your poundage.
 Check out some of the highest-tech options.

 Get the scale alone, or as part of UA's HealthBox ($219, underarmour.com), where it comes along with a fitness tracker watch and a heart-rate monitor.
 In addition to tracking your weight and body fat percentage, the scale lets you set a weight-loss goal and will track your progress toward that goal every time you step on.
 It, as well as the other two devices that are part of UA's HealthBox, sync to UA Record.
 The powerhouse app acts like your body's dashboard: It tracks your activity and nutrition and keeps tabs on your weight and body fat fluctuations, making it easier for you to reach your goals.
 (It's on sale now, but it's totally worth the splurge even at full price.)

 Withings Body Cardio